top of page

 Operating the Kiln

 When filling the kiln with wood, it is important to load the kiln with similar species and similar thicknesses.
 Don't put a 4 inch blank with a 2 inch blanks and expect them to dry over the same timeframe.
 Always use stickers to separate the wood and leave gaps all around for the air to circulate.
+Avoid overloading if you think it is interfering with airflow or gaps between wood.

 Container of water

-Greenwood needs moisture in order to start drying so it's important to add a container of water so the heat can raise the humidity to 100% for at least the first week.
+Greenwood needs moisture in order to start drying so it's important to add a container of water so the heat can raise the humidity to 100% for at least the first week or two.
 In my case, I filled a Chinese takeaway container and left it dead centre in the bottom of the kiln.
 The greenwood will release moisture too so it shouldn't run out too quickly.
 You can add a bigger container if you wish.
 The heat from the bulb and the air movement from the fan will evaporate the container after the first week or so and the kiln walls and floor should be saturated at this point.
 As long as you don't open the vents too much during the initial stages the wood should dry correctly from the inside out.

 Takeaway

 Being able to source Hardwood yourself can be a much better alternative to purchasing from a store.
 It takes time to make these things and perfect your methods.
 You will probably be a Woodturner for many years whether in business or hobby level so you have time to get it right.
 Drying wood is a slow process, don't be fooled by any online articles promising you fast results.
-Wood doesn't work like that.
+Wood doesn't dry out like that.

 The best wood drying method I have seen is from Glenn Lucas who uses an Arrowsmith dehumidifier to dry bowl blanks in an insulated container in approximately 6 weeks.
 After the initial 100% wet week, cycles of 1 hr dehumidification and 3 hours off at around 35 degrees dries the wood slow enough for the moisture to leave the inside cells without the wood cracking.
 I have had good results from my DIY kilns but I was not very experienced at wood drying at the time.
 For small scale Woodturners, this type of kiln might suit you.
 If you like to experiment, this is a good one to try.